 A decisive factor in its national role are the large research facilities, which the Research Field operates as user facilities, thus providing access annually to more than 10,000 users from the entire scientific system to the complex and dedicated experimental stations and equipment.

 Matter closely cooperates with all actors in the German science landscape.
 Collaboration with universities plays a prominent role.
 It primarily occurs through scientific collaborations and user operations, as well as through joint appointments of leading scientists and education of doctoral students.
-Helmholtz Institutes (like HI Jena and HI Mainz) are acting as an interface between centers and universities.
+Helmholtz Institutes as HI Jena and HI Mainz are also acting as an interface between centers and universities.
 Another highlight of this cooperation strategy is the visible success in the German Excellence Initiative.
 A further important tool is the BMBF “Verbundforschung” program, which enables university groups to contribute to the portfolio of instrumentation at research infrastructures and thus optimally execute their research there.

 The Research Field of Matter is deeply interconnected on a European and international scale through its large-scale projects, actively seeking strategic partners worldwide to boost its research objectives.
 The dramatically changed geopolitical situation requires a critical analysis of cooperations with countries where scientific freedom is threatened or not intact and necessitates an increased focus on technological sovereignty.
 The Research Field is currently very active in seeking to achieve greater robustness in the interaction with like-minded international partners in the future, with the goal of maintaining targeted win-win cooperations extending from purely scientific exchange to sustainable mutual inspiration with industrial partners.